PowerDNS/pdns/pdns/README-dnsdist.md

 By default, the availability of a downstream server is checked by regularly sending an A query for "a.root-servers.net.".
-A different query type and target can be specified by passing, respectively, the 'checkType' and 'checkName' parameters to `newServer`.
+A different query type and target can be specified by passing, respectively, the `checkType` and `checkName` parameters to `newServer`.
 The default behavior is to consider any valid response with a RCODE different from ServFail as valid.
-If the 'mustResolve' parameter of `newServer` is set to true, a response will only be considered valid if its RCODE differs from NXDomain, ServFail and Refused.
+If the `mustResolve` parameter of `newServer` is set to true, a response will only be considered valid if its RCODE differs from NXDomain, ServFail and Refused.
+The number of health check failures before a server is considered down is configurable via the`maxCheckFailures` parameter, defaulting to 1.

 ```
 newServer({address="192.0.2.1", checkType="AAAA", checkName="a.root-servers.net.", mustResolve=true})